Concorde Blog - May 14, 2020

 One of the most pressing issues facing most of Concorde's Nursing students is, how will they do on the National Council Licensure Examination, better known as the NCLEX?
 How well will they be prepared?
-We at Concorde are confident our core curriculum in our Nursing and Practical/Vocational Nursing programs is designed to lead you to success when you take the NCLEX or any other required licensing exams.
+We at Concorde are confident our core curriculum in our Nursing, online RN to BSN program, and Practical/Vocational Nursing programs is designed to lead you to success when you take the NCLEX or any other required licensing exams.
 Still, a little extra preparation never hurts, and our Vocational Nursing Program Director at our campus in Garden Grove, Calif., Lu-Ping Gamble, RN, MSN, PhDEd, pointed to a recent article posted at Study.com which she feels will help her students and others prepare for the Nursing exam.

 Nursing help when taking the NCLEXWhat NCLEX practice questions and study guides are the best?